fourctv/JS44D/README.md

 It allows for a user defined query form, advanced query functionality and the ability to save and reuse queries.

 ### Record List Component
 This widget builds upon the **QueryBand** and **DataGrid** components.
-It associates a **QueryBand** and a **DataGrid**, so the results of a query are displayed on the associated **DataGrid**.
+It associates a **QueryBand** to a **DataGrid**, so the results of a query are displayed on the associated **DataGrid**.

 ![](https://i.gyazo.com/b1a5070c05011be9fa6865b5aa770389.png)

-The widget provides a button bar with functionality to add/edit/delete records.
+Additionally the widget provides a button bar with functionality to add/edit/delete records.
 It also allows for user defined custom buttons added to the button bar.

 ### Web App Container Component
 This is a Web App wrapper component, that ensures that the application component runs authenticated.
 If upon app initialization, it is not yet authenticated to a 4D backend, this component will display a **Login** dialog to get user credentials and authenticate the user.